Francis-McKee/francis-mckee.github.io/_posts/2025-11-10-creation-genesis-1.md

 The word John uses for 'light' in the Greek is *Phos*.
 This is defined as 'the light of the sun or of the day'.
 This is different from the light of the moon or stars as *Phos* is never kindled by the hands of another, and can therefore never be quenched.

 Was Jesus Christ the Light that regulated the evening and the morning before the sun, moon, and stars were created?

+> Revelation 21:23 - "And the city had no need of the sun, neither of the moon, to shine in it: for the glory of God did **lighten** it, and **the Lamb is the light** thereof."

 ## What is a Chiasm?